 1.2.
 Staff

 1.2.1.
-Team Administrator
+Organization Administrator

-Team Administrators are teachers or other verified and current faculty members who oversee the operations of the school’s team and act as a point of contact between the school and HSEL Administrators.
+Organization Administrators are teachers or other verified and current faculty members who oversee the operations of the school’s team and act as a point of contact between the school and HSEL Administrators.

 1.3.
-Teams and Rosters
+Organization and Rosters

 1.3.1.
-High School Teams
+High School Organizations

-High Schools that have had a verified staff member create a team that is approved in the HSEL community.
+High Schools that have had a verified staff member create an Organization that is approved in the HSEL community.
 These teams are composed of students attending the same school.
 All schools must provide a valid NCES ID number upon registration to participate in official events.
 Schools without an NCES ID may apply for an exemption but need to demonstrate accreditation or that they are on a path to accreditation.

 Virtual Schools will be allowed to participate if they have a valid NCES ID, demonstrate accreditation, or demonstrate they are on the path toward accreditation.
 All participating students must be enrolled full-time and working towards a diploma from the Virtual School.
+For team games, all virtual school members on the same roster must reside in the same state or within a 75-mile radius of a school campus or office.

-1.3.1.2.
+1.3.1.3.
 After-School Programs, Career Centers, Vocation Tech, etc.

 1.3.2.
 Rosters